Accelerox/wireguard-namespace/README.md

 This script collection simplifies the management of multiple WireGuard VPN instances running in separate network namespaces.
 The scripts automate the installation, creation, and deletion of namespace configurations and execution of commands within the namespaces.

-To ensure a safe and reliable installation, the script uses the `ip` command to initiate all interfaces and specifies the type as wireguard.
+To ensure a safe and reliable installation, the script uses the `ip` command to initiate all interfaces and specifies the type as `wireguard`.
 This eliminates the need to alter any iptables rules to route packets correctly and avoids interference with other network configurations on the system.

 ## Prerequisites